VITA

 Latin America

-The painter also drew inspiration from several trips to Latin America.
-During his first trip to Latin America, which included exhibitions in Bogota and Caracas, a newspaper critique by Luis Freres referred to Oppermann as ‘Prusiano-Latino.’
-This term reflects both his deep engagement with Prussian history, stemming from his interest in political-historical enlightenment, and his emotional connection to Spain.
+The painter also found inspirations through several trips to Latin America.
+Thus, on the occasion of his first trip to Latin America with exhibitions in Bogota and Caracas, Luis Freres’ newspaper critique first referred to Oppermann as Prusiano-Latino.
+The term can be attributed both to his in-depth engagement with Prussian history, resulting from his claim to political-historical enlightenment, and to his emotional connection to Spain.

 Harz Landscapes

 Since then, similar themes have appeared directly or indirectly in his work.
-After moving from Berlin to a little village called Veckenstedt in 1996, located near his hometown of Wernigerode in the Harz region of Germany, the artist’s focus shifted primarily to the Harz landscape.
-He frequently depicted the Brocken, the region’s main mountain, and delved into the ‘Blocksberg mystique.’
-Additionally, Oppermann explored still life painting, drawing new color inspirations from the diverse nature of the region.
+After moving from Berlin to Veckenstedt in the Harz foothills near his hometown of Wernigerode in 1996, the German artist’s focus was primarily on the Harz landscape.
+Since then, he often addressed the Brocken and the “Blocksberg mystique.”
+Oppermann also painted still lifes, drawing new color inspirations for his work from the diversity of nature.

 Politics and Art

-Karl Oppermann consistently addressed political issues close to his heart through his art.
-Most notably, in the fall of 2020, a documentary on the theme of ‘Blocksberg’ was released.
-In this work, he took a clear and uncompromising stand against the right-wing radical developments in Germany.
+Karl Oppermann always addressed political issues close to his heart.
+Most recently, in the fall of 2020, a documentary on the theme “Blocksberg” was released.
+In this, he clearly and uncompromisingly took a stand against the right-wing radical developments in the FRG (Federal Republic of Germany).

 STUDIOS